lucasklaassen/integer-test/README.md

 - I didn't write any unit tests for the lib functions or common library functions.
 Ideally these are npm packages that are tested within themselves in the future.

+- The JWT is stored in the users browser which is not secure.
+Ideally I would have a httpOnly cookie that contains the JWT which gets passed to the front-end and back-end and never gets exposed to the client side.

+- The front-end has an environments file that contains an auth0 client id.
+This isn't a secret because the client side JS needs it and uses it.
+However, if we used the strategy I mentioned in the above comment we could omit it.

 ### Stretch goals attempted

 If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you